jsg2021/dotfiles/README.md

 ## Signing commits

 My commit signing is handled by 1Password.
-If you use a different signing method, you should update the `gpg` blocks.
+If you use a different signing method, you should update the `gpg` blocks in the gitconfig.
 However, if you also use 1Password, you can use my setup, just set the `signingkey` property in `configs/gitconfig` to your public key.